Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Career Access Professional Services (CAPS) are for students and alumni who identify as a member of an equity-deserving group or have barriers to employment.

-A student initiative that focuses on the empowerment and development of those who identify as Black women at McMaster university.
+A student-initiative that focuses on the empowerment and development of those who identify as black women and non binary at McMaster University.

 Email: blackspace@mcmaster.ca